tegorman13/ai_gd_chapter/Categories.md

 ### General Frameworks
-- Rastogi (2023) - A Taxonomy of Human and ML Strengths in Decision-Making to InvestigateHuman-ML Complementarity
 - Steyvers & Kumar (2024) - Three Challenges for AI-Assisted Decision-Making
 - Collins et al. (2024) - Building machines that learn and think with people
 - Lederman 2024 - Are Language Models More Like Libraries or Like Librarians?
 Bibliotechnism, the Novel Reference Problem, and the Attitudes of LLMs